Doris Miller

+A Knox-class frigate, USS Miller (FF-1091) was named in Miller's honor prior to its commissioning on June 30, 1973.

+On January 20, 2020, acting Secretary of the Navy Thomas B. Modly named a future the USS Doris Miller (CVN-81) in a naming ceremony at Pearl Harbor, Hawaii.
+It will be the first aircraft carrier named for an African American, and it will also be the first aircraft carrier named in honor of an American Sailor for actions while serving in the enlisted ranks.
+The ship is scheduled to be laid down in 2026 and launched in 2029.

 Early life and education

-Miller was born in Waco, Texas, on October 12, 1919, to Connery and Henrietta Miller.
+Miller was born in Waco, Texas, on October 12, 1919, to Conery and Henrietta Miller.
 He was named Doris, as the midwife who assisted his mother was convinced before his birth that the baby would be a girl.
 He was the third of four sons and helped around the house, cooked meals and did laundry, as well as worked on the family farm.
 He was a fullback on the football team at Waco's Alexander James Moore High School.
 He began attending the eighth grade on January 25, 1937, at age 17; he repeated the grade the following year because of poor performance, so he decided to drop out of school.
 He filled his time squirrel hunting with a .22 rifle and completed a correspondence course in taxidermy.
 He applied to join the Civilian Conservation Corps but was not accepted.
 At that time, he was 6 ft 3 in tall and weighed more than 200 lb.
 Miller worked on his father's farm until shortly before his 20th birthday.

 Miller's nickname "Dorie" may have originated from a typographical error.
 He was nominated for recognition for his actions on December 7, 1941, and the Pittsburgh Courier released a story on March 14, 1942, which gave his name as "Dorie Miller".
 Since then, some writers have suggested that it was a "nickname to shipmates and friends".

 Naval career

 Miller enlisted in the U.S. Navy as a mess attendant third class at the Naval Recruiting Station in Dallas, Texas, for six years on September 16, 1939.
-Mess attendant was one of the few ratings open at the time to black sailors.
+Mess attendant was one of the few ratings open at the time to Black sailors.
 He was transferred to the Naval Training Center, Naval Operating Base, Norfolk, Virginia, arriving on September 19.
 After training school, he was assigned to the ammunition ship (AE-1) and then transferred on January 2, 1940, to the Colorado-class battleship West Virginia (BB-48).
 It was on West Virginia where he started competition boxing, becoming the ship's heavyweight champion.
 In July, he was on temporary duty aboard (BB-36) at Secondary Battery Gunnery School.
 He returned to West Virginia on August 3.
 He advanced in rating to mess attendant second class on February 16, 1941.